bazhenov/tango/doc/commpage.md

   └────┴──────────────────────────────────────────┘
 ```

+Counter starts from a value 0, which indicates that children is ready to start measuring.

 ### Peer Synchronization

 C and B synchronize directly with each other through the commpage -- **R does not participate**.
 After completing sample N, each child advances its own cursor and then spin-waits until the peer's cursor reaches N. This acts as a per-sample barrier: neither child starts sample N+1 until both have completed sample N.

-The first sample may start slightly offset (one child receives the RPC before the other), but the barrier after sample 0 aligns them.
-From sample 1 onward, both children start each measurement nearly simultaneously, under the same system conditions.

 The spin-wait also checks the peer's DONE bit to avoid spinning forever if the peer exits early.

 ### Duration Modes

-- **`--samples N`**: R passes `num_samples = N`.
+- **`-s N`**: R passes `num_samples = N`.
 Children run exactly N samples and return.
 - **`-t DURATION`**: R passes `num_samples = 0`.
 Children run until R sets the `STOP` flag in the commpage when the time budget is exhausted.

 ## Child Spawning